 While you're planning your SNMP network management, you should think about the quality of network management you want to achieve.
 SNMP is a simple protocol, but that doesn't limit what you can do with it.

-- Precise location of where and when network integrity threats occur
+- Precise location of where and when network integrity threats occur.

-- Remote operation of device controls
+- Remote operation of device controls.

-- Intelligent alarm management
+- Intelligent alarm management.

-Features like these will make your network more reliable, decrease downtime, and improve network services - all of which will keep your customers happy and give you an edge on your competition.
+Features like these will make your network more reliable, decrease downtime, and improve network services.
+All of which will keep your customers happy and give you an edge on your competition.

 But whether you can use all these features depends on your SNMP manager and proxy agent.
 Not all SNMP devices provide the same level of functionality.
-Understanding what the right SNMP equipment can do will help you determine what management features you need to get the most from SNMP.
+Understanding what the right SNMP gear can do will help you determine what management features you need to get the most from SNMP.

 How SNMP manages detailed information

 The real power of SNMP isn't its small command set, but the way it describes devices.

 Each device in an SNMP network is defined by a data file called the Management Information Base, or MIB.
 The MIB defines the device as a set of managed objects- values that can be read or changed by the SNMP manager.
 Managed objects can include alarm elements, controls, device uptime, or other aspects of the device.